-From JSON5 to JSONC: More Lenient JSON Standards and Their Formatting Support
+From JSON5 to JSONC: A More Forgiving JSON Formatting Guide

 - Readability bottlenecks: Standard JSON forbids comments, trailing commas, single quotes, etc., which hurts clarity in configs and demos.